-Gholson, a Republican, was the representative for Virginia's 18th congressional district from 1815 to 1817.
+Gholson was the representative for Virginia’s 18th congressional district and was a Republican.
+He served from 1815 to 1817.

 From Nov 1808 to Apr 1816, Gholson missed 112 of 1,147 roll call votes, which is 9.8%.
 This is better than the median of 16.8% among the lifetime records of representatives serving in Apr 1816.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|